Vokturz/LLM-slackbot-channels/README.md

    - `/ask` Ask a question or make a request
    - `/modify_bot` Modify bot's configuration for the current channel
    - `/bot_info` Get *prompt* and *temperature* of the bot in the current channel
+   - `/permissions` (optional)  Modify which users can interact with the bot
 3. Enable **Events**
    - Subscribe to `app_mention`
 4. Set **Scopes**